cosmos/cosmos-sdk/docs/architecture/adr-054-semver-compatible-modules.md

 ### Approach E) Use Structural Typing in Inter-module APIs, Avoid New Fields on Messages

-The current non-router based approach for inter-module communication is for one module to define a `Keeper` interface and then for a consumer module to define an expected keeper interface type which contains a subset of the methods supported by the implementation.
-Such an interface can allow one module to avoid a dependency on another module if the expected keeper interface doesn't contain any types that must be imported from that other module.
-For instance, if we had a method `DoSomething(context.Context, string, uint64)` as in `foo.v1`, a module calling `DoSomething` would have no need for any direct import of `foo` using the expected keeper approach.
+The current non-router based approach for inter-module communication is for a module to define a `Keeper` interface and for a consumer module to define an expected keeper interface with a subset of the keeper's methods.
+Such an interface can allow one module to avoid a direct dependency on another module if no concrete types need to be imported from the other module.
+For instance, if we had a method `DoSomething(context.Context, string, uint64)` as in `foo.v1`, then a module calling `DoSomething` would not need to import `foo` directly.
 If, however, we had a struct parameter such as `Condition` and the new method were `DoSomethingV2(context.Context, string, uint64, foo.Condition)` then a calling module would generally need to import foo just to get a reference to the `foo.Condition` struct.

 Golang, however, supports both structural and nominal typing.
 Nominal typing means that two types equivalent if and only if they have the same name.
 Structural typing in golang means that two types are equivalent if they have the same structure and are unnamed.
-So if we defined `Condition` nominally it would look like `type Condition struct { Field1 string }` and if we defined it structurally it would look like `type Condition = struct { Field1 string }`.
+So if we defined `Condition` nominally it might look like `type Condition struct { Field1 string }` and if we defined it structurally it would look like `type Condition = struct { Field1 string }`.
 If `Condition` were defined structurally we could use the expected keeper approach and a calling module _would not_ need to import `foo` at all to define the `DoSomethingV2` method in its expected keeper interface.
 Structural typing avoids the dependency problems described above.

 We could actually extend this structural typing paradigm to protobuf generated code _if_ we disallow adding new fields to existing protobuf messages.
 This would be required because two struct types are only identical if their fields are identical.
 If even the order of fields in a struct or the struct tags change, then golang considers the structs as different types.
-While this is fairly restrictive, it is under consideration for approach A) as well and has gained supporters within the SDK community.
+While this is fairly restrictive, it is under consideration for approach A) and [RFC 002](../rfc/rfc-002-zero-copy-encoding.md) as well and has gained a fair amount of support.

-Small modifications to the existing pulsar code generator could potentially generate code that uses structural typing and moves the implementation of protobuf interfaces to wrapper types (this is necessary because unnamed structs can't define methods).
+Small modifications to the existing pulsar code generator could potentially generate code that uses structural typing and moves the implementation of protobuf interfaces to wrapper types because unnamed structs can't define methods.
 Here's an example of what this might look like:

 ```go
 type MsgDoSomething = struct {